Sri Charitropakhyan

-Sri Charitropakhyan or Pakhyan Charitar and also Tria Charitra (ਪਖ੍ਯਾਨ ਚਰਿਤ੍ਰ, also known as ਸ਼੍ਰੀ ਚਰਿਤ੍ਰੋਪਾਖ੍ਯਾਨ and ਤ੍ਰਿਯਾ ਚਰਿਤ੍ਰ) is a huge composition, with the purpose of learning from others' mistakes to acquire more refined judgement in all fields, present in Dasam Granth, which is generally and traditionally ascribed to Guru Gobind Singh.
-The composition contains 404 tales of wiles of men and women, containing many historical, mythological and philosophical aspects, having 7558 verses.
+Sri Charitropakhyan or Pakhyan Charitar and also Tria Charitra (ਪਖ੍ਯਾਨ ਚਰਿਤ੍ਰ, also known as ਸ਼੍ਰੀ ਚਰਿਤ੍ਰੋਪਾਖ੍ਯਾਨ and ਤ੍ਰਿਯਾ ਚਰਿਤ੍ਰ) is a huge composition of short stories, with the purpose of learning from others' mistakes to acquire more refined judgement in all fields, present in Dasam Granth, which is generally and traditionally ascribed to Guru Gobind Singh.
+The composition contains 405/404 tales or episodes of wiles of men and women, containing many historical, mythological and philosophical aspects, having 7558 verses.
 This composition ends at Chopai which is one of the Nitnem banis.
 The term Charitropakhyan is derived from two words, Charitar means characteristics/function of character and Pakhyan means already told.
 There are two types of Charitars, Purakh Charitar (male characters) and Tria Chariter (female characters).

 There is dispute over the authorship of Charitropakhyan among scholars, with some claiming that it is out of tune with other Sikh scriptures, and thus must have been composed by other poets.
+Vir Singh (writer) believed these stories to be written by Guru Gobind Singh and that these stories "are meant for the sharpness of the intellect and to evoke the passion of the warrior spirit." and that the romantic tales can also be understood allegorically.

 Plot

-In a literal sense, Charitropakhyan is a plot created by the author in which there is an account of stories told by the wise minister to his King (ਮੰਤ੍ਰੀ ਭੂਪ ਸੰਬਾਦੇ).
+In a literal sense, Charitropakhyan is a plot created by the author in which there is a frame story which has the wise minister narrating stories to his King (ਮੰਤ੍ਰੀ ਭੂਪ ਸੰਬਾਦੇ).
 The plot is explained in the second tale, which is as follows:

 King Chitra Singh of Chitravati married a damsel of Indra's kingdom.
 She gave birth to a son, Hanuvant Singh.
 The damsel deserted the king when he grew old.
 He ordered all of his employees to find her, but instead found another similar looking girl named Chitramati.
 Chitramati was the daughter of the ruler of Orissa.
 To marry her, he had a fight with her father, the ruler of Orissa.
 Chitramati was about the age of the son of Chitra Singh, Hanuvant Singh.
 She grew heavily attracted to him and tried to seduce him into a sexual relationship, but Hanuvant Singh was religious in thought and did not go for incest.
 She in turn created a drama and accused Hanuvant Singh of raping her.
 King Chitra Singh believed her blindly, without knowing the side of his son, and sentenced him to death.

 Mantri, the wise adviser of the King, knew that the King's second wife, Chitramati, was not of a pious character and was falsely blaming Hanuvant Singh.
 In order to prevent the wrongful execution of Hanuvant Singh, the adviser shared various accounts of stories depicting different situations, with the intention of making the King realize his folly and improve his decision-making skill.